susanBuck/notes/05_Laravel/13_Databases_Production.md

 3 rows in set (0.00 sec)
 ```

-Create the database for your application using the `CREATE DATABASE {db-name}` command:
+Create the database for your application using the `CREATE DATABASE <db-name>` command:

 ```bash
 mysql> CREATE DATABASE foobooks;